gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 stool and a knee-high wall chest took most of what is left.
 The window was just a slit, too high to see through, too narrow for even a Gifted monkey to squeeze through.
 I was just like the cabin I had been given on my uncle's barge when I turned fourteen.
-A cabin of my own---I had been so excited.
-It didn't have a door, of course---young women aren't allowed doors---but it meant I was special, and destined for better things than mending sails and tending chickens.
+A cabin of my own—I had been so excited.
+It didn't have a door, of course—young women aren't allowed doors—but it meant I was special, and destined for better things than mending sails and tending chickens.

 I was there, reading and daydreaming about those simpler days, when Oë brought